 The skilled manpower shortage issue in Malaysia's oil and gas industry is a significant challenge that requires immediate focus.
-By implementing viable solutions, Malaysia is able to facilitate its oil and gas industry in remaining competitive, innovative and capable of driving economic growth.
+By implementing viable solutions, Malaysia shall facilitate its oil and gas industry in remaining competitive, innovative and capable of driving economic growth.
 A skilled workforce is essential for the sector's long-term success.